n0rthl1ght/ahwt/README.md

 All additional files like secedit templates and others placed in Templates folder.

 > [!NOTE]
-> For using EMET for Windows 7 - 8.1 you need to install EMET 5.52 (zip file in release contains it)
+> For using EMET parameters for Windows 7 - 8.1 you need to install EMET 5.52 (zip file in release contains it)

 ## Usage